-Could the same person who murdered JonBenét Ramsey in 1996 have murdered two other girls in Colorado and Hawaii?
+Could the same person who murdered JonBenét Ramsey on December 26, 1996 have murdered two other girls in Colorado and Hawaii?
 That’s one theory retired police investigator James Benish has suggested in A&E’s “Hunting JonBenét’s Killer: The Untold Story,” regarding a possible link to the murders of Tracy Marie Neef in 1984 and Aleisea “Lacey” Woolsey Ruff in 1993.
 Benish is the author of the book Closed Eyes: Who’s Killing Our Children?

 Benish suspects that there may be a connection between Lacey’s murder in Hawaii and the Colorado murders of Tracy and JonBenét.
 Here, we break down the basic facts of each case and why Benish thinks they may be connected.